-Explainer: Will Swiss supermarkets be inundated with cheap, hormone-filled beef after new tariff deal with the US?
+Explainer: Will Swiss supermarkets be inundated with cheap, hormone-filled beef after US tariff deal?

 External Content

-As feared, the punitive 39% tariffs have also the Swiss agricultural sector, especially the cheese industry.
+As feared, the punitive 39% tariffs have also hit the Swiss agricultural sector, especially the cheese industry.
 Accounting for about 11% of Swiss exports at 8,774 tonnes in 2024, the US is the second biggest market for Swiss cheese after Germany.
 Data for the month of August (when the tariff came into force) released in October shows a 55.4% drop in Swiss cheese exports to the US compared to a 9.4% drop in worldwide exports.

 On Friday, the Swiss government announced that it had signed a non-binding memorandum of understandingExternal link with the US to reduce the tariff rate.
 Is this enough to offer relief to Swiss farmers and what does mean for the consumer?